cyberbotics/webots-doc/guide/starting-webots.md

 the `Fast` mode when `--minimize` is specified.

-The `--mode=<mode>` option can be used to start Webots in the specified execution mode.
-The four possible execution modes are: `pause`, `realtime`, `run` and `fast`; they correspond to the simulation control buttons of Webots' graphical user interface.
+The `--mode=<mode>` option can be used to start Webots in the specified simulation mode.
+The four possible simulation modes are: `pause`, `realtime`, `run` and `fast`; they correspond to the simulation control buttons of Webots' graphical user interface.
 This option overrides, but does not modify, the startup mode saved in Webots' preferences.
 For example, type `webots